A Survey of Reinforcement Learning from Human Feedback: Discussion and Conclusion

+While our survey focuses on \gls{RLHF} methods that learn reward functions online from human feedback, several promising approaches extend beyond this scope while addressing the same core challenge of learning human-aligned objectives.

-An alternative approach to \gls{RLHF} is to learn objectives from a pre-trained AI system instead of human feedback.
-This has been termed \gls{RL} from AI feedback (RLAIF) and leverages foundation models as a source of preference and has shown successful for language-model fine-tuning~\citep{bai2022constitutional,sun2024salmon}, generating intrinsic motivation for text-based games~\citep{klissarov2024motif}, as well as learning rewards \citep{wang2024rlvlmf} or coding reward functions \citep{ma2024eureka,xie2024text2reward} for control tasks without any human involvement.
-Closely related is the setting of assisted evaluation, studied by \citet{saunders2022selfcritiquing}, where a language model is used to generate critiques of language model outputs, thereby assisting human evaluators.
+An increasingly important alternative is \textbf{\gls{RL} from AI feedback} (RLAIF), which replaces human feedback with evaluations from pre-trained AI systems.
+This approach leverages foundation models as preference sources and has demonstrated success across diverse applications: language model fine-tuning~\citep{bai2022constitutional,sun2024salmon}, generating intrinsic motivation for text-based games~\citep{klissarov2024motif}, and learning rewards \citep{wang2024rlvlmf} or coding reward functions \citep{ma2024eureka,xie2024text2reward} for control tasks.
+A hybrid approach (\emph{assisted evaluation}) involves AI systems assisting rather than replacing human evaluators, such as generating critiques of model outputs \citep{saunders2022selfcritiquing} or enhancing responses with metadata such as citations \citep{nakano2022webgpt,menick2022teaching}.

-Most work on \gls{RLHF} implicitly assumes that tasks can be specified by maximization of expected accumulated scalar rewards.
-This assumption, called the \emph{reward hypothesis}~\citep{silver2021reward}, is under active debate~\citep{lambert2021reward,vamplew2022scalar,bowling2023settling,skalse2022reward} in the \gls{RL} community.
-On a related note, \citet{skalse2024quantifying} investigate the sensitivity of inverse \gls{RL} to this misspecification.
-Recent approaches in \gls{RLHF} are, for instance, considering more complex objective functions, such as multi-objective frameworks involving non-linear aggregation of expected accumulated vector rewards~\citep{qian2023learning}.
+While most work on \gls{RLHF} implicitly assumes that tasks can be specified by maximization of expected accumulated scalar rewards, this \emph{reward hypothesis}~\citep{silver2021reward} is under active debate in the \gls{RL} community~\citep{lambert2021reward,vamplew2022scalar,bowling2023settling,skalse2022reward}. \Citet{skalse2024quantifying} investigate the sensitivity of inverse \gls{RL} to reward misspecification, and recent \gls{RLHF} approaches are beginning to move \textbf{beyond scalar rewards} through more complex objective functions, such as multi-objective frameworks with non-linear aggregation of vector rewards~\citep{qian2023learning}.